 Crawford is part of the Back the Bond 2017 political action committee formed to promote the measure.
 The group has a Facebook page and will be at school open houses and homecoming events to explain the measure.
 District employees can provide information on the measure, but cannot advocate for a "yes” vote, but board members can.

-The rate of the 30-year assessment is 54 cents per $1,000 of assessed value.
-That means the owner of a property assessed at $200,000 would pay an additional $108 annually in property taxes if the measure passes.
+The rate of the 30-year assessment is $1.49 per $1,000 of assessed value.
+That means the owner of a property assessed at $200,000 would pay an additional $298 annually in property taxes if the measure passes (rate corrected from previous version).

 Hillary Walkup teaches classes in animal and plant sciences.
 She said current facilities lack both space and appropriate furnishings.
 Ideally students would work in teams of four but that’s not possible with classroom configurations and crowding, she said